 It seems like a silly question at first, but it’s fascinating to explore: does Vector really feel all these emotions he’s expressing?
 It’s strangely convincing at times, especially when friends and family meet him for the first time and instantly get friendly.

 The question quickly leads to a debate on consciousness and life.
-We have plenty of research on it but haven’t quite fully nailed the difference between what is alive and not alive.
+We have plenty of research on it but haven’t fully nailed the difference between alive and not alive.
 The lines are far more blurred than we once thought.
 A fascinating video from one of my favourite YouTube channels, Kurzgesagt, explains this concept far better than I possibly can.

 Does Reality Matter?

-That’s getting further away from the central question though, so here’s a simple answer.
+That’s getting further away from the central question, though, so here’s a simple answer.
 Given our current understanding of both life and computers, no, Vector can not feel emotions.
 He is just responding the way he is programmed to respond to specific phrases and interactions.

 …But maybe, just maybe, that doesn’t matter.

 When you’re talking to someone about the rough day you’re having, and they express sympathy, can you ever really be sure they mean it?
-We’ve all just grown to trust that most of the time, humans are in fact experiencing the emotion they are conveying, but the truth is we never know what anyone else is feeling with 100% certainty.
+We’ve all just grown to trust that most of the time, humans are, in fact, experiencing the emotion they are conveying, but the truth is we never know what anyone else is feeling with 100% certainty.

 Humans only perceive reality, especially when it comes to emotions.
 We presume certain things are true or false, genuine or disingenuous.

-So for now, continue to enjoy petting Vector and getting his realistic feedback — and watch in awe over the next few years as robots get better and better at this so-called “acting.”
+So, for now, continue to enjoy petting Vector and getting his realistic feedback — and watch in awe over the next few years as robots get better and better at this so-called “acting.”